mozilla/releasewarrior/releases/firefox-release-rc-57.0.md

 - callek: Due to [Bug 1415276](https://bugzil.la/1415276) manually inspected that the rc was published to balrog.
 - bhearsum: Backed out [Bug 1415172](https://bugzil.la/1415172) because chunked update verify doesn't support multiple 'to' versions in the same config
 - bhearsum: Another round of fixes in [Bug 1415557](https://bugzil.la/1415557) to work around issues with SYSTEM_CAPABILITIES and update verify
+- jlorenzo: From now on, you can use this script to generate win64 blob (completes only) https://hg.mozilla.org/build/braindump/file/1cbcb486015e/releases-related/create_win64_migration_blob.py